Today’s post is all about giving you ideas and tips on how to create your very own low maintenance garden – something that’s very dear to my heart.

 How to Plan and Create a Low Maintenance Garden

-A great way to get rid of this is to have a product like Easigrass installed.
+A great alternative is to have a product like Easigrass installed.

 A deck is wonderful, as it allows you to grow your living space into your garden.